gofed/gofed/README.md

 ## About

-**GolangPackageGenerator** is a set of tools with a goal to automize packaging of golang devel source codes.
+**GolangPackageGenerator** is a set of tools with a goal to automate packaging of golang devel source codes.

 What it basically supports:
 * github2golang spec file generator